 TGbe editor: Please change the 8th paragraphs in this subclause as shown below:

-A STA that is not extended spectrum management capable shall not include a Wide Bandwidth Channel Switch subelement in a Noise Histogram request or Noise Histogram report.
-A STA shall not include a Wide Bandwidth Channel Switch subelement in a Noise Histogram request or Noise Histogram report sent to a STA that is not extended spectrum management capable.
+A STA that is not extended spectrum management capable shall not include a Wide Bandwidth Channel Switch subelement [#10574]or Bandwidth Indication subelement in a Noise Histogram request or Noise Histogram report.
+A STA shall not include a Wide Bandwidth Channel Switch subelement [#10574]or Bandwidth Indication subelement in a Noise Histogram request or Noise Histogram report sent to a STA that is not extended spectrum management capable.
 If the Wide Bandwidth Channel Switch subelement is included in a Noise Histogram request or a Noise Histogram report, then the Operating Class shall indicate a 40 MHz channel spacing.

 11.10.15.2 Measurement Pilot frame generation by an AP